WILMINGTON YOUTH HOCKEY ASSOCIATION, INC. BY-LAWS

 Section 1: Business meetings of the Association shall be held a minimum of once a month, with no meetings held in July, and business shall be conducted in accordance with generally accepted parliamentary procedures.

-Section 3: The annual meeting shall be held in April or May in the discretion of the Board of Directors.
+Section 3: The annual meeting shall be held on any date from April 20th to June 30th, in the discretion of the Board of Directors.

 Article 8: OFFICIAL COLORS

-The official colors will be selected by the Board of Directors
+The official colors and uniforms will be selected by the Board of Directors, after receiving a recommendation from the Equipment Manager.

 Article 9: FINANCIAL POLICY